cloudtruth/terraform-provider-cloudtruth/docs/data-sources/user.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `organization` (String) The name of the CloudTruth organization containging the user
+- `organization` (String) The name of the CloudTruth organization containing the user
 - `role` (String) The user's role
 - `type` (String) The user's type: interactive or service